 Oil and waste

-Our agricultural model is oil dependent, and this a global pattern.
+Our conventional farming model is oil dependent, and this a global pattern.
 It is now part of our culture.
-Conventional industrial agriculture is dependent on fossil fuel and there lies its efficiency, productivity, and competitiveness but also it’s vulnerability, as with out cheap oil it is not as efficient, or productive, and certainly not competitive.
+Conventional farming is dependent on fossil fuel and there lies its efficiency, productivity, and competitiveness but also it’s vulnerability, as with out cheap oil it will not be as efficient, or productive, and certainly not competitive.

 Damage and Pollution